-January 2023
+October 2023

-This Project was funded by a Multistate Conservation Grant F1SH & WILDLIFE AGENCIES This Project was funded by a Multistate Conservation Grant F1SH & WILDLIFE Hish Restoration Program, and jointly managed by the U. S. Fish and Wildlife Service and the Association of Fish and Wildlife Agencies.
+This Project was funded by a Multistate Conservation Grant F21AP01124, a program funded from the Wildlife and Sport Fish Restoration Program, and jointly managed by the U.S. Fish and Wildlife Service and the Association of Fish and Wildlife Agencies.